jl17432/Portfolio-for-Application/README.md

   Each member in the group eaqually contribute to the design, the final work came from the study and discussion among all members.
 I was responsible to the final presentation part.

-  Through this project and the learning in this unit, I have gain vast experience on design approach, communicating to the user group, and teamwork experience.
+  Through finishing this project and the learning this unit, I have gain vast experience on design approach, communicating to the user group, and teamwork experience.

   The folder includes the presentation PPT and PPT-version report.